shamsdev/davinci/README.md

 Usage
 ----
 Clone the project.
-Open Davinci/Assets in with unity or import UnityPackage to your existing project.
+Open Davinci/Assets in unity or import the UnityPackage to your existing project.

 You can see lots of examples in Assets/Examples

-Please see Wiki page for more information and examples
+Please see the Wiki page for more information and examples

 Development
 ----